 Tucson International Mariachi Conference

 The Tucson International Mariachi Conference brings together masters of Mexican folk music and dance, as well as talented students from around the country for workshops and performances.
-The three public concerts include Espectacular Concert, featuring the world’s best and brightest mariachi musicians and folklorico dancers, a traditional Catholic Mariachi Mass, and the family-friendly Fiesta de Garibaldi.
+The event features three public concerts: Espectacular Concert, featuring the world’s best and brightest mariachi musicians and folklorico dancers, a traditional Catholic Mariachi Mass, and the family-friendly Fiesta de Garibaldi.

 El Dia de San Juan Festival